MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 It is a security best practice to disable  interactive and remote interactive logon rights for service accounts.
 Security teams across organizations have strict controls to enforce this best practice to prevent credential theft and associated attacks.

-System Center 2019 - Operations Manager (OM) supports the hardening of service accounts and does not require Interactive and Remote Interactive logon rights for service accounts.
+System Center 2019 - Operations Manager supports the hardening of service accounts and does not require Interactive and Remote Interactive logon rights for service accounts.

-SCOM 2019 uses *Service Logon* as the logon type, by default.
+Operations Manager 2019 uses *Service Logon* as the logon type, by default.
 This leads to the following changes:

 -	Health Service uses logon type **Service** by default.
-In SCOM 1807 and prior versions, health service used **Interactive** as logon type.
+In Operations Manager 1807 and prior versions, health service used **Interactive** as logon type.
--	SCOM action accounts and service accounts now have **Log on as a Service** permission.
+-	Operations Manager action accounts and service accounts now have **Log on as a Service** permission.
 -	Run As accounts need to have **Log on as a service** permission.
 -	Monitoring Host now uses **Log  on as a Service** instead of **Log on locally**.

-## Changes to OM action accounts and service accounts
+## Changes to Operations Manager action accounts and service accounts
- Following accounts are granted **Log on as a Service** permission during the SCOM installation as well as during upgrade from previous SCOM version:
+ Following accounts are granted **Log on as a Service** permission during the Operations Manager installation as well as during upgrade from previous version:
  -	Management Server Action account
  -	SDK and Config service
  -	Agent Installation account